SpiNNakerManchester/SpiNNakerManchester.github.io/spynnaker/8.0.0/SPyNNakerModelsAndLimitations.md

 ---
-title: sPyNNaker Models, Limitations and Extensions
+title: sPyNNaker Models, Connectors, Limitations and Extensions
 ---

 This guide will detail the limitations that sPyNNaker imposes on users of PyNN, as well as detailing some extensions to the PyNN language that are supported.